stoermelder/vcvrack-packone/docs/EightFace.md

 With the option _Autoload first preset_ on the context menu you can autoload the first preset slot when a preset of 8FACE itself is loaded.
 This is useful when changing presets of 8FACE with another instance of 8FACE to acquire even more preset slots.
 The option _Autoload last active preset_ works the same way.

-### Tips

-- 8FACE uses _Safe-mode_ as the default setting for loading presets (added in v2.2.0). _Safe-mode_ loads presets in a slower way (technically speaking, preset-loading is done on the next rendered frame on the screen), but is stable.
-Disabling _Safe-mode_ will load presets faster, but can cause crashes or other issues. _Safe-mode_ won't make any noticeable difference if snapshots are loaded manually by clicking snapshot buttons.

 ## Changelog

 - v1.0.5